 - WDR can cause artifacts in the image. - WDR may not be available for all capture modes. - 1.
-Go to Settings > Image > Wide dynamic range. - 2.
+Go to Video > Image > Wide dynamic range. - 2.
 Turn on WDR. - 3.
-Use the Local contrast slider to adjust the amount of WDR.
+Use the Local contrast slider to adjust the amount of WDR. - 4.
+Use the Tone mapping slider to adjust the amount of WDR. - 5.
+If you still have problems, go to Exposure and adjust the Exposure zone to cover the area of interest.

-Find out more about WDR and how to use it at axis.com/web-articles/wide-dynamic-range.
+Find out more about WDR and how to use it at axis.com/web-articles/wdr.